-Client EB is an 84-year-old African American female diagnosed with anxiety disorder.
+Client EB is an 84-year-old African American female living with anxiety symptoms.
 She's been in treatment with OASIS for medication management/therapy and has been very stable.
 Compliant with treatment, she sees this writer and her psychiatrist regularly and takes medication as directed.
-Client was diagnosed with diabetes, hypertension, fall risk (uses walker/cane), chronic pain in back and knees, asthma, and hyperlipidemia.
-Client is regularly treated by her primary care provider and various specialists.
+EB was diagnosed with diabetes, hypertension, fall risk (uses walker/cane), chronic pain in back and knees, asthma, and hyperlipidemia.
+She is regularly treated by her primary care provider and various specialists.
 She is conscientious about her physical health and treatment; compliant with appointments and taking medication as directed.
 EB lives in a well-maintained Housing and Urban Development (HUD) low-income subsidized apartment in San Mateo.
 Client has an attentive In-Home Supportive Services (IHSS) provider who is also a family friend.
 Within the past year, she has lost several close friends and extended family members.
-She felt depressed following the losses and has had difficulty accepting her chronic illnesses will not improve.
+She reported feeling depressed following these losses and has had difficulty accepting her chronic illnesses will not improve.
 She states her faith sustains her.
-Client is the matriarch of her supportive extended family.
+EB is the matriarch of her supportive extended family.
 She has strong ties to her church and is considered an elder, attending services/Bible study regularly and engaging in prayer.
 EB says she is fortunate to have an African American therapist.
 She believes shared cultural experiences strengthen the therapeutic relationship.

-Client DC is a 61-year-old Caucasian female with a lengthy history of mental illness and treatment.
+Client DC is a 61-year-old Caucasian female who has struggled with behavioral health challenges for much of her life lengthy history of mental illness and treatment.
 She is unemployed and receiving Social Security Disability Insurance (SSDI).
-Client received case management/counseling services from OASIS therapist since 9/2019, declining psychiatric services/medication, to cope with symptoms of Post-Traumatic Stress Disorder (PTSD) and anxiety.
+DC has received case management/counseling services from an OASIS therapist since September of 2019.
+Treatment has focused on her improving her behavioral health needs and assisting her in learning ways to cope with symptoms of Post-Traumatic Stress Disorder (PTSD) and anxiety.
 She has significant domestic violence abuse and childhood emotional/sexual abuse history.
 Her medical diagnoses include chronic vertigo, chronic ear/sinus infections, Chronic Obstructive Pulmonary Disease (COPD), and Inflammatory Bowel Syndrome (IBS).

 In 2019, client was living in termed-out low-income supervised housing unit: renting a room in a house after being homeless for 3 years.
-She felt preyed upon and unsafe there.
-Case Manager (CM) linked client with Brilliant Corners associate and collaborated with San Mateo County Housing Authority to secure a quality one-bedroom apartment in a desirable complex in Burlingame.
-For the past 2 years, client has thrived enjoying living alone in a stable environment.
-She continues to engage in therapy as she faces challenges with MH symptoms and chronic medical issues.
-CM collaborated with Upward Health, Landmark Health, Health Plan of San Mateo (HPSM), In-Home Supportive Services (IHSS), Adult Services, Housing Authority, Brilliant Corners, Mental Health Association, and San Mateo Sheriff's Department.
+She reported feeling preyed upon and unsafe there.
+Case Manager (CM) linked her with a Brilliant Corners associate and collaborated with San Mateo County Housing Authority to secure a quality one-bedroom apartment in a desirable complex in Burlingame.
+For the past 2 years, she has thrived enjoying living alone in a stable environment.
+She continues to engage in therapy as she faces challenges with behavioral health symptoms and chronic medical issues.
+The case manager collaborated with Upward Health, Landmark Health, Health Plan of San Mateo (HPSM), In-Home Supportive Services (IHSS), Adult Services, Housing Authority, Brilliant Corners, Mental Health Association, and San Mateo Sheriff's Department.

-One of the biggest challenges the program faces is a lack of board and care placements, which often leaves clients with limited housing options.
+One of the biggest challenges the program faces is a lack of Board and Care placements, which often leaves those we serve with limited housing options.
 Another challenge is the passing of clients, which takes a physical and emotional toll on staff.
-One way the county can support this challenge is giving the program the ability to bring in trauma-informed providers, trainings, and supports to make sure staff feel like they are seen, heard, and supported.
+One way the county can support this challenge is giving the program the ability to bring in trauma-informed providers, trainings, and supports to make sure staff feel they are seen, heard, and supported.